Horsley

 Horsley lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Horsley is estimated at around 10,089 as of Feb 2026.
-This reflects an increase of 652 people (6.9%) since the 2021 Census, which reported a population of 9,437 people.
-The change is inferred from the resident population of 8,954 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 272 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,955 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Horsley's 6.9% growth since the 2021 census exceeded the Rest of NSW (5.9%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 78.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of May 2026, the population of the suburb of Horsley is estimated at around 9,476 people.
+This figure reflects an increase of 39 individuals since the 2021 Census, which reported a population of 9,437 people.
+The change is inferred from AreaSearch's estimation of the resident population at 9,348 following examination of the latest ERP data release by the ABS in June 2025, and an additional 284 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,836 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Horsley has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Exceptional growth, placing Horsley in the top 10 percent of national non-metropolitan areas, is predicted over the period with the area expected to grow by 6,826 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 56.4% in total over the 17 years.
+However, all drivers including natural growth and overseas migration were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Exceptional growth is predicted over this period, placing Horsley in the top 10 percent of national non-metropolitan areas.
+The suburb is expected to expand by 5,812 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 60.0% in total over the 16 years.

 Frequently Asked Questions - Population